 Our time guarantee is subject to:

-At Canberra Granny Flat Builders, it’s our mission to create a world class project that increases the value of your property above the investment in that project.
+At Canberra Granny Flat Builders, it is our mission to create a world class product that increases the value of your property above the investment in that project.
 To do that we must use the very best materials, inclusions and tradespeople.

 We have developed our detailed inclusion list and style guide to provide our customers with choice and range from among the highest quality options.
 Our detailed written proposals outline exactly what is included in your project.